SkillVetAI vs ClawHub — Comparison

 SkillVetAI is the right tool when:

 Risk and permissions matter.
-If you’re deploying AI agents in a production environment, with sensitive data, or in a regulated industry, knowing exactly what a skill can access and do is essential.
-SkillVetAI’s permissions analysis surfaces this clearly.
+If you’re deploying AI agents in production, with sensitive data, or in a regulated industry, the capability guides provide a checklist of typical permissions and risks.
+Exact access must be verified against the selected package and version.

 You’re building for a team or non-technical stakeholders.
 SkillVetAI’s plain-language reviews and risk summaries make it easier to communicate skill choices to people who aren’t reading source code.